cmenon12/contemporary-choir/README.md

 # Contemporary Choir

 As the Treasurer of [Contemporary Choir](https://exetercontemporarychoir.com/) (a University of Exeter Students' Guild society), I've found myself spending quite a bit of time working with various spreadsheets and data from various different sources.
 As a result, I've started writing scripts to help automate some tasks and ultimately make my life easier.
 <br><br>In addition, I've also led the team to produce a [website for the society](https://exetercontemporarychoir.com), during which I've been able to draw on and apply skills learnt during my degree as well as learn some new skills (such as domain management and SEO) too.
-This repo currently has a plugin that I've tweaked myself especially for our website.
+This repository currently contains some custom HTML that's used on the website, as well as a plugin that I've tweaked myself especially for our website.
 <br><br>*Please note that this repository is managed by me personally as an individual, and not by Contemporary Choir.*

 [![GitHub issues](https://img.shields.io/github/issues/cmenon12/contemporary-choir?style=flat)](https://github.com/cmenon12/contemporary-choir/issues)